Plumsail/forms-docs/SharePoint/designer/controls.rst

     *   - Name
         - Setting utilized by many elements.
 Name is similar to ID, it's a unique identifier for the element.
     *   - Questions
-        - Enter how many questions the Likert scale will have - each question starts form a new line.
+        - Enter how many questions the Likert Scale will have - each question starts form a new line.
     *   - Answers
         - Select labels for available answers.
 Each one adds an additional answer to the control.
     *   - Type
-        - Select type of answers user can input into the scale.
+        - Select type of answers user can input into the Scale.
 The types include: Radio, Checkbox, String, Number, Dropdown.
     *   - Items
         - Select available choices in the dropdown answers.
 Only available if Type is set to Dropdown.